Trump's Jerusalem decision promises upheaval

 Critics doubt that the President is acting on the basis of long-held principles or a coherent national security strategy and charge he is instead determined to further personal goals at a time when he needs to show his political base that he is rapidly ticking off his campaign promises.

 The question is especially acute because there are so many potential downsides.
 There are fears Trump's action will trigger violence against Americans and US interests and a wider Middle East conflagration, especially in countries where leaders support the US government.
-The US Consulate in Jerusalem warned Americans to be wary of demonstrations after Palestinians called for "three days of rage" across the West Bank.
+The US Consulate in Jerusalem warned Americans to be wary of demonstrations after Palestinian factions called for "three days of rage" across the West Bank.

 Trump's decision will defy explicit appeals from allied leaders in the Middle East and Europe and could therefore damage American foreign policy goals and relationships.
 The move is likely to squander any remaining idea that the United States can be an honest broker in the stalled final status talks between Israel and the Palestinians.
 It is also likely to squelch son-in-law Jared Kushner's attempt to revive the Israeli-Palestinian dialogue.